kainkalju/kubjas/README.md

 time but at specified intervals.
 Kubjas also includes <strong>Time::Period</strong> filter.
 You can configure <strong>interval</strong> and <strong>period</strong> combinations that act like crontab.</p>
 <p>Kubjas measures executed job running times and log it when job exits.
-Measurements are in microseconds resolution.</p>
+Measurements are in milliseconds resolution.</p>
 <p>Kubjas configuration is standard INI file format.
 You can have multiple
 configuration files at same time.
 Main configuration is <strong>/etc/kubjas.conf</strong>
 and <strong>/etc/kubjas.d/</strong> directory is for additional configurations.
 Each job can have